dyrkin/rezerwacje-duw-go/README.md

 7. close the app by pressing any key.
 8. check your email or DUW site.
-9. usage examples:
-    - Reservation of a visit for making a legalization of foreigners in any city

-        ```$ ./rezerwacje-duw-go-osx application```

-    - Reservation of a visit for making a legalization of foreigners in cities Wrocław and Legnica

-        ```$ ./rezerwacje-duw-go-osx application city WRO LG```

-    - Reservation of a visit to head of LP1 department

-        ```$ ./rezerwacje-duw-go-osx headof department LP1```

-    - Reservation of a visit to head of LP2 department

-        ```$ ./rezerwacje-duw-go-osx headof department LP2```

-### To run application from the source code
+## To run application from the source code

 1. install `golang` of min version `1.11`.